Devotional for Saturday and Sunday June 10-11

 Good Morning Everyone,

-Our thought for today: “You will find Him when you seek Him.”
+Our thought for today: “What price will you pay for peace?”

 God Bless,